1As the deer pants for the streams of water, so my soul pants for you, O God.

 2My soul thirsts for God, for the living God.
 When can I come and appear before God?

-3My tears have been my food day and night while they ask me all day long, “Where is your God?”
+3My tears have been my food day and night while the people ask me all day long, “Where is your God?”

 4These things I remember, and pour out my soul within me: for I used to go along with the multitude and led them in a procession to the house of God with the voice of joy and thanksgiving, a crowd keeping the festival.